cepheidloom/Cybersecurity/heha_13_Feb_2024/README.md

 1. Copy the file `blocker.c` in whichever directory you want.

 2. You need a Makefile to compile the module.
-Create a file named `Makefile` in the same directory with the following content:
+You can either use the Makefile in this repo or make one yourself.
+Process of making one yourself is, Create a file named `Makefile` in the same directory with the following content:

 ```Makefile
 obj-m += blocker.o